ylallemant/githook-companion/README.md

 > on an interactive list... (a timeout exists)
 >
 > the threshold configuration for the language detector is also still
-> being twiked and may be a nuisance.
+> being tweaked and may be a nuisance.
 You can see the confidence value
 > by using `--debug` ([see here](#test-commit-standard))

 ## Binary